godotengine/godot-website/collections/_article/contribution-policy-2026.md

 with everything coming in.

-This problem is compounded by the recent increase in AI-generated contributions, both by AI agents and by humans submitting AI generated code.
+This problem is compounded by the recent increase in AI-generated contributions, both by AI agents and by humans submitting AI-generated code.
 The amount of effort required to make a PR has gone down (and number of PRs has increased as a result), while the amount of work to review PRs and the amount of people available to review has stayed the same.
 This reviewer shortage was already a